Steven Croft (bishop)

-Steven John Lindsey Croft (born 29 May 1957) is a British bishop in the Church of England and a theologian specialising in mission.
-He has been Bishop of Oxford since the confirmation of his election on 6 July 2016.
+Steven John Lindsey Croft (born 29 May 1957) is a British retired bishop in the Church of England and a theologian specialising in mission.
+He was Bishop of Oxford from the confirmation of his election on 6 July 2016 to his retirement in 2026.
 He was the Bishop of Sheffield from 2008 to 2016; previously he was Archbishops' Missioner and Team Leader of Fresh Expressions, a joint Church of England and Methodist initiative.
 He falls within the open evangelical tradition of Anglicanism.

 Early life and education

 Croft was born on 29 May 1957.
 He attended Heath Grammar School in Halifax and studied classics and theology at Worcester College, Oxford, graduating in 1980.
 From 1980 to 1983, he trained for ordination at Cranmer Hall, Durham.
-The University of Durham awarded him a Doctor of Philosophy (PhD) degree in 1984 for a thesis titled "The identity of the individual in the Book of Psalms".
+Durham University awarded him a Doctor of Philosophy (PhD) degree in 1984 for a thesis titled "The identity of the individual in the Book of Psalms".

 Ordained ministry

 Croft was ordained as deacon in the Diocese of London on 25 September 1983 by Bill Westwood, Bishop of Edmonton, at St Andrew's Enfield (his title church).
 The following year, he was ordained as priest by Graham Leonard, Bishop of London, at St Paul's Cathedral on 23 September 1984.
 From 1983 to 1987 he was curate of the parish church of St Andrew's Enfield.
 After that, he became vicar of Ovenden, an Urban Priority Area parish in the Diocese of Wakefield, from 1987 to 1996.
 In 1997, Croft was made a member of the Church of England Evangelical Council, which he was a part of until 2000.